 We ask that you fill out the survey as completely as possible.
 However, you do not have to answer any questions that you do not want to answer.
 If you are uncomfortable answering a question, go ahead and leave it blank and proceed to the next question.

-If you have reviewed the instructions for a question and are still unsure about how to proceed, please first check the FAQs.
-If you do not find the answer to your question in the FAQs, please call toll free: 1-866-755-SAGE (7243) and a staff member will assist you.
+If you have reviewed the provided instructions for a question and are still unsure about how to proceed, please email us at email@example.com or call toll free 1-866-755-SAGE and a staff member will assist you.

 No, there is no deadline.
 We do ask that you complete the survey as soon as you are able and mail it back to us in a timely fashion—as soon as we receive your completed survey we will be able to mail your compensation.

 It may take up to 4 weeks from the time you mail us your survey until you receive your compensation.
 If more than 4 full weeks have passed since you mailed the survey back to us and you still have not received your compensation, please call 1-866-755-SAGE (7243).